Junior Kindy–Year 6

 Students are divided into smaller literacy and numeracy groups to help develop their competency in key areas, such as phonics where students learn to distinguish between sounds.
 Shire Christian uses a phonics-based literacy program WRASSE (Writing, Reading and Spelling Skills in English).
 Students build on their understanding of sounds taught in the early years and learn to apply these skills to be able to read and write independently.

-The school also provides additional opportunities to help students develop their literacy and numeracy skills through CAL (Computer Aided Learning) in Maths and English.
-CAL is held before school at 8am.
+The school also provides additional opportunities to help students develop their literacy and numeracy skills through the Boost program in Maths and English.
+Boost is held before school at 8am.

 Critical thinking is one of the school’s 7C’s.
 As students learn content and facts in History, Geography, Science and other subjects, they also begin to develop their ability to analyse and criticise concepts and issues.